A Plea to Consider believing on Jesus

 Deep calls unto deep at the noise of Your waterfalls; All Your waves and billows have gone over me.
 The Lord will command His lovingkindness in the daytime, And in the night His song shall be with me—A prayer to the God of my life.
 Psalm 42:7-8

-I don’t know if I shared this with you, but following were the two verses I prayed while I waited outside the emergency room as they worked on Gilbert.
+I don’t know if I shared this with you, but following were the two verses I prayed while I waited outside the emergency room as they worked on Gilbert as I was shocked and without words.
 I usually use KJV or NKJV, but this day, I had made a Bible verse picture, and accidentally looked up NASB.
 So, the word ‘cling’ stuck with me, for that was exactly what I was doing…

 O God, You are my God; I shall seek You earnestly; My soul thirsts for You, my flesh yearns for You, In a dry and weary land where there is no water.
 My soul clings to You; Your right hand upholds me.
 Psalm 63:1,8